-When you select a small load size setting (on some 2-speed models) for a small wash load, the water level in your washer is lower.
+When you select a small load size setting for a small wash load, your washer has a lower water level.
 With this lower water level, you may hear a clicking sound from the upper portion of the agitator.

 During drain